devosmitachatterjee2018/DataCleaningTool/README.md

 ### Application installation ###
 **Standalone application:** Download and run  and follow instructions.
 If not already present, the MATLAB Compiler Runtime (mcr) R2018b will be downloaded from the web and installed automatically.

-If MATLAB Compiler Runtime R2018b is already installed on your computer, you can also use the portable version of SharpViSu: download file "Portable/SharpViSu.zip" and unpack it to a preferred location.

 Matlab code.
-Add folder “SharpViSu” to the search directory of Matlab.
-The code was tested and compiled in Matlab R2014a.
+Add folder to the search directory of Matlab.